Sotatek-NguyenNguyen/gaming-adminpage/README.md

 ### Deploy with docker

-- Ensure docker has installed on your server
+- Make sure that docker has installed on your server
 - Update files **Dockerfile** and **docker-compose.yml** to use your desired port
 - Run command: